morrislaptop/looped/docs/routing.md

 > {note} The fallback route should always be the last route registered by your application.

-<a name="rate-limiting"></a>
 ## Rate Limiting

-Laravel includes a [middleware](/docs/{{version}}/middleware) to rate limit access to routes within your application.
+Laravel includes a [middleware](/middleware) to rate limit access to routes within your application.
 To get started, assign the `throttle` middleware to a route or a group of routes.
 The `throttle` middleware accepts two parameters that determine the maximum number of requests that can be made in a given number of minutes.
 For example, let's specify that an authenticated user may access the following group of routes 60 times per minute:

     Route::middleware('auth:api', 'throttle:60,1')->group(function () {
         Route::get('/user', function () {